 Ron kept Geoff in the byline for this last column because he was a full partner throughout their collaboration.
 Thanks and Godspeed, Geoff.

 Ron Knecht is Nevada Controller.
 Geoffrey Lawrence is Assistant Controller at this writing.

 Economist & Nevada Controller

 Phone: (775) 782-4GOP (4467)

 E Mail: firstname.lastname@example.org

 We are the official Nevada Republican Party-affiliated organization in Douglas County.
-We focus on voter registration and information as well as helping turn out voters for elections.
-We currently represent 20,498 registered Douglas County Republicans and over 90% voted in 2016, best in the state.
+We focus on voter registration, voter information and help turn out voters for elections, conduct Precinct and Caucus meetings and the bi annual County Convention; all with volunteers.
+Currently representing 20,693 registered Douglas County Republicans and over 77% of active voters voted in 2018.

 © COPYRIGHT 2017.
 ALL RIGHTS RESERVED.
 Gardnerville Web Design.